 ./images/).
 In the P-frame challenge, additional images will already be present in the working directory when the decoder is executed and can be used by the decoder.
 These context files do not need to be uploaded by you.

 The executable needs to run in one of the provided Docker environments.
-Depending on the environment you choose, your decoder will be provided a GPU (P100) or only two CPUs.
+Depending on the environment you choose, your decoder will be provided a GPU (P100) or only two CPU cores.
 If you require another environment, you can request it in our forum.
-Ideally, this should be a public Docker environment not maintained by you.
+Ideally, this should be in the form of a link to a public Docker environment not maintained by you.

 We impose the following limitations on the decoders: